Download Prospectus

 After a decade in the accountancy profession, culminating in several years as a Group Accountant, David has led several educational organisations through substantive change including delivering a 30% improvement in departmental productivity at ARU, transforming a failing primary school as Chairman of Governors, and re-launching an academic community (ACIPFAL/JFMPS).
 David has been recognised by his professional body (CIPFA) for services to education.

-Dr. Fadime Sahin FHEA, MBA
+Dr. Fadime Sahin FHEA, FMVA, MBA

 Senior Lecturer